 Description

 Leek and Potato Gratin is the perfect side dish to complement any dinner for special occasions, and holidays like Thanksgiving and Christmas.
-This recipe is simple with a rich, creamy taste from the beautiful combination of gruyere & parmesan cheese, milk, and other spices, and the deliciously sweet flavor of Edmond Fallot Honey Balsamic Mustard.
+This recipe is simple with a rich, creamy taste from the beautiful combination of gruyere & parmesan cheese, milk, and other spices, and the deliciously sweet flavor of Honey Balsamic Mustard.
 Adapted from Cooking Light

 Ingredients